junghochoi-playground/dividend_stock_website/README.md

-# dividend_stock_website
+# Dividend Stock Website
-Web Application to create stock portfolios, review quantitative stock performance, and company news
+Web Application to create stock portfolios, review quantitative stock performance, and company news.

 ## What I Learned

-Use of the MEN Stack
- -- Mongo DB
- -- Express
- -- Node.js
+-Use of the MEN Stack (MongoDB, Express, Node JS) -Making use of NodeJS modules to make t he programming easier -How to make API calls
+-Basic HTML and CSS styling with the BootStrap framework